vendasta/api-gateway-docs/docs/Guides/Sell/FindSKU.md

 Clicking on the product will bring you to the product details page.

-From there, the product SKU (appId) is located in the url.
-The product SKU starts with `MP-`:
+From there, the (appId) is located in the url.
+It starts with `MP-`:

 ![Product SKU Url](./images/product-id-url.png)

-### Edition SKU (editionId)
-From the product details page scroll down to editions.
+If your product does not support editions the entire editionSKU is the `MP-` prefixed id.

+If your app does use editions your editionSKU will have two parts:
+ - `MP-` prefixed id.
+ - `EDITION-` prefixed id.

-The identifier is just below the name (prefixed with `EDITION-`).
+The editionId is just below the name (prefixed with `EDITION-`).

 ![Edition SKU](./images/edition-id.png)